epifab/pypoker/readme.md

 The application is made of four components.
 - **Game service**:
     - Background process responsible for launching new games.
-When new clients connect, they are moved to a "lobby".
-As soon as enough clients are waiting in the lobby, a new game is kicked off.
+    - There are currently two game services (texasholdem_poker_service.py and traditional_poker_service.py).
 - **Backend web application**:
     - Handles HTTP requests and communicates to the clients via a persisted connection (web sockets).
     - Acts as a middle layer between the game service and the frontend web application.
 - **Frontend web application**:
     - Handles any end user interactions.
 - **Message broker**:
-    - The backend web application and the game service communicate by pushing and pulling messages to and from a queue.
+    - The backend web application and the game services communicate by pushing and pulling messages to and from a queue.
 This is done using Redis.

 Note: even if they are in the same repository, the game service and the web application are completely decoupled.